 \subsection{Preliminaries from the theory of calculus of variations}

-We follow the route of studying the optimal trajectories and non-differentiabili\-ties in the rate function, by introducing techniques from the theory of calculus of variations.
-The first observation from classical mechanics is that optimal trajectories are known to solve the second order \textit{Euler-Lagrange} equation, which is the point of view taken in \cite{EK10}.
-On equal footing is that dual variables satisfy the first-order Hamilton equations.
+We follow the route of studying the optimal trajectories and non-differentiabili\-ties in the rate function by introducing techniques from the theory of calculus of variations.
+The first observation from classical mechanics is that optimal trajectories are known to solve the second-order \textit{Euler-Lagrange} equation, which is the point of view taken in \cite{EK10}.
+On equal footing, it is known that dual variables satisfy the first-order Hamilton equations.